back

 Pay Off Loan Early to Avoid Interest

 Borrowing money is not free.
 There is always some price that you pay to borrow some cash from a lender, no matter what the loan is for.
 The only exception is when you are able to borrow money from a friend or family member at zero interest.
-But not everyone has that option.
-Lenders make money by charging borrowers interest on the loan balance.
+But only about 10% of Americans can borrow money from friends and family.1 Lenders make money by charging borrowers interest on the loan balance.

 Can You Pay off a Personal Loan Early?

 Depending on your lender, you may be able to pay off your personal loan early.
-The exception will come with lenders that charge prepayment penalties for their personal loans.
+The exception is when a lender charges a prepayment penalty fee for early repayment of installment loans

-There are several excellent reasons why it might be wise to pay off a personal or car loan early.
-Here are a few of the benefits you could receive after paying your loan ahead of when it’s due to be repaid:
+There are several excellent reasons why it might be wise to pay off a personal loan early.
+Here are a few of the benefits you could receive:

 Save On Interest